 My brother recently got a pressure cooker and is constantly asking me for recipes, so I texted him this Instant Pot BBQ Pulled Chicken recipe with vague instructions:

-- Slice an onion (or skip it if you’re lazy)
+- Slice an onion (or skip it if you’re lazy), place in the Instant Pot

 - Add 3-4 chicken breasts on top